Core Curriculum Requirements

 Natural Sciences (7-8 credits)

 This core curriculum requirement is fulfilled by successfully completing two courses (a minimum of seven semester hours) in the natural sciences: biology, chemistry, environmental science, geology, and physics.
 The two courses must be in different disciplines and at least one of the courses must have a laboratory component.
+Upon completion of the core curriculum requirement in the natural sciences, students will be able to:- Define problem/ask question;

 - Synthesize existing knowledge, research, and/or views;